 When the weather is warm, students flock to the outdoors and constantly bask in the fresh air.
 But when the temperatures drop, students will be bundling up in the dorms with their blankets, hot chocolate, and, unfortunately, their germs.
 With such a high number of people in one building, residence halls are infamous for being a breeding ground for sickness.

 Don’t panic!
 With the right mindset and the right information, you can stay as healthy as possible, even if you’re breathing the same air as other sickly students.
 Though I’m sure you’d love an excuse to miss class, here are some pointers to keep you healthy this winter.

 Don’t just study your books: always know what illnesses happen to be prevalent that particular season.

 Check the website of your school’s health services often to see if there have been any outbreaks on campus, or stop by the offices to pick up any brochures or information.
 And keep relevant phone numbers in your cell phone so you can make any appointments needed.
-Penn State in University Park, Pa., for example, offers a 24-hour advice nurse hotline to call for after hour health emergencies and information.
+Penn State in University Park, Pennsylvania, for example, offers a 24-hour advice nurse hotline to call for after-hour health emergencies and information.